 Hangar of the Future student research design teams working under Professor Ropp have won and placed in FAA’s National Design Competition for Universities twice for innovative project designs impacting safety and efficiency of aviation operations.
 In 2015 they took first place in Boeing's national IT Case competition for development of software to find manmade objects scattered over terrain using LIDAR data point mapping.
 Top student researchers routinely present at high profile industry and academic conferences like the Oshkosh EAA Airshow in Oshkosh, WI., American Society of Airport Executives NextGen Conference in Denver CO.

 or, the International Symposium on Aviation Psychology in Dayton, OH...

 ...or, Purdue "Tech Week" and numerous other invited presentations and Engineering Symposium technology demonstrations.

-Student researchers also publish their work with faculty in academic journals and have even had provisional patent submissions.
-The Hangar of the Future lab has been featured in Popular Mechanics magazine, Aviation Week and Space Technology, and recognized in local media and various recruiting and alumni magazines at Purdue.
+Student teams even have provisional patent submissions on several projects.
+The Hangar of the Future lab and its incredible students have been featured in Popular Mechanics magazine, Aviation Week and Space Technology, the Big Ten Network and have ben recognized in local media and various recruiting and alumni magazines at Purdue.

-Students partner with other college areas, like Computer Graphics Technology and Industrial Technology sharing innovation and knowledge to create 3D graphics based work instructions and aerospace parts tracking systems, using latest technologies.
+Students also partner with other Polytech areas like Computer Graphics Technology to create 3D specialty graphics or explore innovative parts tracking technologies.